Tahirbhalli/Positioning-and-floating/README.md

 ![screenshot](./img/screenshot.png)

-The page tries to replicate as much as possible the actual YouTube page.
+The page tries to replicate as much as possible a New York Times Article.

 ## Built With